myltsev-learning/aws-mls-c01/_questions/Common Questions.md

 - [ ] What is Binomial distribution?
 - [ ] What is Uniform distribution?
 - [ ] What is Last Observation Carried Forward?
+- [ ] What is Tensorflow Horovod?
+- [ ] What is RecordIO protobuf format?
+- [ ] Do we split dataset before scaling or after?

 #hidden